Gluten Free Sourdough Sandwich Bread: Updated

 - 1 min read

 If you bake or eat gluten free, you know it can be very difficult it is to strike the right balance with taste, texture and safety for some of the simpler baked goods others take for granted.
-The leaving agents and stabilizers many of us have to avoid are essential to getting good results in baking.
+Someone reminded me that we also need simplicity where we can find it.

 Now, the recipe!